 These features could place the OECD at the centre of a debate on the need for sensible rules and regulations that can help re-link economic development and social progress.
-Yet the OECD's image is often one of an organisation promoting a deregulation of markets taking little account of social cost.
+Yet the OECD's image is often one of an organisation promoting a deregulation of markets - a cheer-leader for globalisation, taking little account of social cost.
+In some quarters it is seen as representing the "neo-liberal" agenda.